Data analytics: Everyone’s talking about it, but what exactly is it?

 6. What is the typical process that a data analyst will follow?

 Now we’ve set the scene in terms of the overall data analyst role, let’s drill down to the actual process of data analysis.
-Below, we’ve outlined the five main steps that a data analyst will follow when tackling a new project:
+Here, we’ll outline the five main steps that a data analyst will follow when tackling a new project:

 Step 1: Define the question(s) you want to answer